chriskottom/chriskottom.com-legacy/source/_posts/2013-09-11-static-website-deployment-with-capistrano.markdown

 date: 2013-09-11 11:11
 comments: true
 categories: [Capistrano, Ruby, deployment, development, 'static website']
+description: Deploy your static sites to a remote web server using the tool you already know, Capistrano.
 ---
 Back in the day, deploying a new version of a website usually involved a combination of tools including `rsync` or `scp` (or insecure-as-hell-even-back-then `ftp`) to copy your files to the target server, `ssh` to change configuration files or fix something you broke during the copy, and all too often a nervous tool of a boss standing over your shoulder checking on how things were going.
 All this on the production web server, I might add.
 Seems pretty barbaric by today's standards.